jaroslawhartman/withings-sync/README.md

 # withings-garmin-v2

+**NOTE: For Docker usage hits see at end of this document** https://hub.docker.com/r/jaroslawhartman/withings-garmin

 **NOTE: Withings is a legacy name of Nokia Health Body / Body Cardio Scales.
 Feel free to use this script with Nokia products as well**

 **NOTE: Included support for Withings OAuth2!
 See 'Obtaining Withings authorization'**